Small Instrument Fleet

 How to Acknowledge the Small Instrument Fleet

-Please acknowledge NYU School of Medicine’s Small Instrument Fleet instrumentation in all publications and grant applications if you are using equipment, services, expertise, or data generated at the laboratory.
+Please acknowledge NYU Langone’s Small Instrument Fleet instrumentation in all publications and grant applications if you are using equipment, services, expertise, or data generated at the laboratory.
 Authorship should be considered when our staff members are involved in significantly developing the experimental design or contribute to the publication content by advancing it to publishable form.
-Sign the acknowledgement form to confirm that you have read and understand the above policy and return to Kiki Nelson, director, at email@example.com.
+Sign the acknowledgement form to confirm that you have read and understand the above policy and return it to Milton Hallin at email@example.com.

 Please send us the PDF file of your publications and let us know if the grant is awarded.
 This will enable us to demonstrate our involvement in the research of a large number of laboratories at the university, aiding the procurement of future equipment for the Small Instrument Fleet.